Patient Privacy Laws and the Media

-This media guide is a summary of patient privacy laws and information regarding The University of Toledo Medical Center's legal and ethical responsibilities to patients that the news media may encounter during interactions with University of Toledo Medical Center as reporters and editors seek information on the condition of UTMC patients.
+This media guide is a summary of patient privacy laws and information regarding The University of Toledo Medical Center's legal and ethical responsibilities to patients that the news media may encounter during interactions at The University of Toledo Medical Center or University of Toledo Health clinics as reporters and editors seek information on the conditions of patients.

 HIPAA and the news media

 The federal Health Insurance Portability and Accountability Act of 1996 (HIPAA) mandates regulations that govern privacy, security and administrative simplification standards for health-care information management, including patient records.

 Inaddition to HIPAA, federal laws prohibit hospitals from releasing any information regarding a patient being treated for alcohol or substance abuse.
 There are also various state laws that address the privacy of health information, such as HIV and mental health statutes.